 I'm Adam Moody with the Productivity Academy.
 Get your productivity, time management, automation, and organization questions answered here.
 Be sure to check out the Productivity Academy YouTube Channel.

 FacebookX Join us live each week at www.productivity.academy/live and get your questions answered by submitting them at anytime right here: www.productivity.academy/questions.
-You can watch the video for the past episode recorded on December 13, 2017 above, or you can review the transcript below.
-To find recommended tools and other great resources, check out the…
+You can watch the video for the past episode recorded on February 28th, 2018 above, or you can review the transcript below.
+In this episode we talked about: How can you increase your…